cosmicdreams/CH18-Crypto/README.md

 # Summary

 The bulk of what is going to be graded this chapter is the included [crypto_clustering](crypto_clustering.ipynb) Notebook.
-Four deliverables of analysis are contined in there:
+Four deliverables of analysis are contained in there:

 * Deliverable 1: Preprocessing the Data for PCA
 * Deliverable 2: Reducing Data Dimensions Using PCA